WeaknessesTestingTool/page/README.md

-# Weaknesses Testing Tool: Towards a Technique to Detect Weaknesses in C Programs.
+# Weaknesses Testing Tool
+## Towards a Technique to Detect Weaknesses in C Programs.

   A testing technique to reports weaknesses in C programs.